-- After cleaning with a general surface cleaner like ECOS All-Purpose Orange Cleaner Spray, apply disinfectant or sanitizer according to the manufacturer’s instructions.
+- After cleaning with a general surface cleaner like our all natural ECOS All-Purpose Orange Cleaner Spray, apply disinfectant or sanitizer according to the manufacturer’s instructions.

 - After cleaning and disinfecting, we recommend re-applying an ECOS cleaner and wiping the surface down to remove any chemical residue.